thakurkunal908/Hungman-API/README.md

 * GET/hungman/thing - Returns a Random thing from list of things

 * GET/hungman/places - Returns List of places
-* GET/hungman/place - Returns a Random place from list of things
+* GET/hungman/place - Returns a Random place from list of places

 ## Data Format :

-No Restriction on animal/thing/place object , Any Schema can be used with any parameters
+No Restriction on animal/thing/place object schema , Any Schema can be used with any parameters

 ## Run Server :